Frontera Vietnam - Laos - Muang Khua (Laos)

 Vietnam – Laos border – Dien Bien Phu to Muang Khua

 To our surprise, when we arrived, the border town of Laos, Muang Khua, was not even a town at all.
 It was a village on the riverbank with wooden houses.
-And, of course, without a single ATM.
+And, to our surprise, without a single ATM.
 We only found a place to exchange currency that served us to change a few Bahts that we had saved from Thailand as a souvenir.

 It was 12:00 noon.
 We were almost out of money and there was no bus to another city until the next day.
 With the little we had, we paid for the cheapest room we could find and the only one we saw in the village.